bbauska/W3Cx-3of5/README.md

 <p>
 Multiple tracks are needed to support different langages, video captions for the hearing-impaired, subtitles, etc.

-Below is an example (<a href="https://html.spec.whatwg.org/multipage/media.html#the-track-element">from the specification</a>) that includes multiple &lt;track&gt; elements (subtitles for three languages and captions only for English):
+Below is an example (<a href="https://html.spec.whatwg.org/multipage/media.html#the-track-element">
+from the specification</a>) that includes multiple &lt;track&gt; elements (subtitles for three languages and captions only for English):
 </p>

 <details open>